h2oai/mlops-dai-runtimes/aws-lambda-scorer/README.md

   e.g., by running Driverless AI on `test/data/iris.csv` and asking it to create and download the Mojo scoring pipeline in the UI.
 * `license_key`: Driverless AI license key.
+* `bucket_name`: Name of AWS S3 bucket to store the mojo to so that the lambda can access and load it.
+Note that the bucket has to already exist and the effective AWS account has to have write access to it.

 Once all the non-optional variables are set, the following command will push the lambda (or update any changes thereof): `terraform apply`.